-Chris McDaniel speaks to his supporters during a campaign stop on Lakeland Drive in Flowood Monday, November 5, 2018.
+Chris McDaniel speaks to his supporters during a campaign stop on Lakeland Drive in Flowood on Monday, Nov.
+5, 2018.

 U.S. Sen. Cindy Hyde-Smith, R-Miss., waves to drivers as she holds a campaign sign at the intersection of Ridgewood Road and Lakeland Drive Tuesday, November 6, 2018.

 Candace Washington holds her 3-year-old daughter, Reagan Washington, during the Mike Espy watch party at the Hilton Jackson on County Line Road Tuesday, November 6, 2018.